rbms-bsc/DCRMR/_pages/preface.md

 ## History of the revision process

-In 2010, John Attig and Bob Maxwell wrote a discussion paper "Reconsidering CRM in Light of RDA"
+In 2010, John Attig and Bob Maxwell wrote a discussion paper "Reconsidering DCRM in Light of RDA"

-2011-2012 DCRM-RDA Task Force
+2011-2012 DCRM-RDA Task Force Key recommendations
-Key recommendations

 2012-2014 DCRM(B) for RDA Revision Group